 What is retinol?

 It’s a form of vitamin A which stimulates skin renewal and the production of collagen in the skin.
-It is generally contained in serums or creams and used at night as sunlight can make our skin more sensitive to the sun.
-Sunscreens should always be applied in the day even on a cloudy day.
-You will have heard me constantly talking about the sunscreen.
+It is generally contained in serums or creams and used at night as sunlight can reduce its effectiveness.

 How does it work?
 Here’s the science bit!

 It also promotes the production of keratinocytes, the most common cells in the outer skin.
-These cells form a tight barrier which prevents foreign substances entering the skin and, importantly, minimises the loss of moisture so help improve, our skin barrier.
+These cells form a tight barrier which prevents foreign substances entering the skin and, importantly, minimises the loss of moisture.

-So, retinol acts to protect the skin and helps to prevent wrinkles and lines, boost collagen production and reduce pigmentation.
+So, retinol acts to protect the skin and helps to prevent wrinkles and lines.

 How effective is it?